 Hospitality Management Online

-As careers in restaurant, catering and venue management become increasingly popular, the University of Missouri is answering the call for higher education in the food and beverage industry by adding an online option to its bachelor's degree in hospitality management, emphasis in food and beverage management.
+As careers in restaurant, catering and venue management become increasingly popular, the University of Missouri is answering the call for higher education by offering an online option to its bachelor's degree in hospitality management.

 The degree is designed for